CtrlK

 Progressive Disclosure

-The content is structured with clear sections and headers, but it's a monolithic document with no bundle files to offload detailed reference material.
-The quick reference table, detailed pitfalls per workflow, and common patterns could be split into separate files.
+The content is structured with clear sections and headers, and the quick reference table aids navigation.
+However, with no bundle files, all content is monolithic in a single file.
+The extensive per-workflow pitfalls, parameter lists, and the full reference table could benefit from being split into separate reference files.
 The single external link to Composio docs is appropriate but the skill itself is quite long for a single file.

 2 / 3